KolatimiDave/pyDelete/README.md

 # pyDelete
 pyDelete is a command line tool that makes it easy to delete several instances of a file in different folders and sub folders.
-It is implemented in python, very easy to use and it does the trick pretty fast.
+It is implemented in python, very easy to use and it works pretty fast.

   | Details            |              |